 In this article, I’m going to explain what the meaning of the word cap is.

-In soccer, a cap is the term used to show how many times a player has appeared for their national team.
+In soccer, a cap is a term used to show how many times a player has appeared for their national team.
 A player is awarded a cap for every international game they take part in.
-For example, if a player has played in 10 games, they have ten caps, and if they have played in 100 games, they have 100 caps.
+For example, if a player has played in 10 games, they have 10 caps, and if they have played in 100 games, they have 100 caps.

-Although this explains what the term means, or refers to, it doesn’t explain why a player’s appearance in a soccer game is called a cap or where the term originated.
-Well, keep reading and we’ll find out the answer to those questions as well as revealing which players have the gained the most caps.
+Although this explains what the term means or refers to, it doesn’t explain why a player’s appearance in a soccer game is called a cap or where the term originated.
+Well, keep reading, and we’ll find out the answer to those questions as well as revealing which soccer players have gained the most caps for their respective countries.

 How Does a Soccer Player Earn a Cap?